pghvlaans/sbotools/man/post-release/sboclean.1.md

 **sboclean** can exit with the following codes:

 0: all operations completed successfully.\
-1: a usage error occurred, such as running **sboclean** with nothing to clean.
+1: a usage error occurred, such as passing incorrect options to **sboclean**.

 ## BUGS